 AC Voltage measurement using PIC16F877A microcontroller

 In this tutorial, we will learn to measure AC voltage using a pic microcontroller with two methods.
 One is using a potential transformer and the second one is using an op-amp as a difference amplifier.
-That’s means, in the first method, we will use a voltage transformer to step down 220V AC and in the second method, we will use an operational amplifier as a difference amplifier to step down high AC voltage.
+That means, in the first method, we will use a voltage transformer to step down 220V AC and in the second method, we will use an operational amplifier as a difference amplifier to step down high AC voltage.
 But for both methods, we will use pic microcontroller ADC to take AC voltage samples.
 For this tutorial, we will use the PIC16F877A microcontroller.
 However, the logic used in this tutorial can be used with other microcontrollers such as 8051, AVR, Arduino, Raspberry Pi, Beaglebone, etc.

-You have came across many online tutorials on various websites about voltage measurement using different microcontrollers.
-But all these tutorials are about measurement of low DC voltage.In this project, you will learn how to measure high AC voltage using PIC16f877A micrcontroller.
+You have come across many online tutorials on various websites about voltage measurement using different microcontrollers.
+But all these tutorials are about measurement of low DC voltage.
+In this project, you will learn how to measure high AC voltage using PIC16f877A micrcontroller.

-1. Using difference amplifier method
+1. Using the difference amplifier method.

-2. Using potential transformer method
+2. Using the potential transformer method.

 • Potential Transformer ( All Electrical Engineering students must know about P.T and its use)

-Potential Transformer can also be used to step down 220 Alternation voltage.But why you want to spend more money? when you can do this with the help of cheap operational amplifiers and few resistors.
-Difference amplifier method is more economical than potential Transformer when you want to step down voltage less than 400 volt AC.
+The Potential Transformer is capable of stepping down 220 Alternating current voltage.
+However, why would you want to spend more money when you can achieve this using inexpensive operational amplifiers and just a few resistors?
+The difference amplifier method proves to be more economical than using a Potential Transformer when stepping down voltages below 400 volts AC.

 NOTE: Difference amplifier method is economical for voltage measurement less than 400 volt.
 Because above 400 volt, this method become expensive than potential Transformer.
 There are reasons behind it.
 I am not going to discuss reasons here.This method is suitable for final year students who want to measure Alternating voltage and current.